licensezero/licensezero-private-license/terms.md

 The **Licensed Contributions** are the contributions the _Developer_ has made to the _Project_ with the _Offer Identifier_ in metadata, as well as any contributions the _Developer_ makes to the _Project_ in the future without changing the _Offer Identifier_ or adding a new one.  _Licensed Contributions_ do not include any contributions the _Developer_ makes to the project int he future with a different or additional identifier.

+# Users

+The _Company_ may designate employees and natural-person independent contractors providing services to the _Company_ as **Users** under this license, up to the number of the _User Limit_ in any rolling year-long period.  _Company_ may remove employees and contractors as _Users_ to make room for others within the _User Limit_ by notifying them in writing that their rights under this license have ended.

 # Copyright

-The _Developer_ licenses the _Company_ for the _Term_ to do everything with the _Licensed Contributions_ that would otherwise infringe the _Developer_'s copyright in them.
+The _Developer_ licenses the _Company_ and its _Users_ for the _Term_ to do everything with the _Licensed Contributions_ that would otherwise infringe the _Developer_'s copyright in them.

 # Patent

-The _Developer_ licenses the _Company_ for the _Term_ to do everything with the _Project_ that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.
+The _Developer_ licenses the _Company_ and its _Users_ for the _Term_ to do everything with the _Project_ that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.

 # Sublicensing

-If the _Company_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _Company_ may pass on their license rights, or sublicense, those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:
+If _Users_ combine some or all of the _Licensed Contributions_ with other software in a larger application, the _Company_ may pass on its license rights, or sublicense, those _Licensed Contributions_ as part of the larger application, and allow further sublicensing in turn, under the following rules:

 ## Value